mam-luk/kipchak/README.md

 * The following components pre-installed, and enabled / disabled via YAML files:
   * Symfony Cache, pre-setup for Memached and File System Caching
   * Configurable HTTP caching headers
   * Doctrine DBAL and ORM, to connect to and deal with multiple RDBMS (yes, we thought through this with Propel, Atlas and Eloquent too, but settled on Doctrine.
-We'll share why are some point.)
+We'll share why at some point.)
   * A Couch DB Client for integration with a reliable, distributed NoSQL database
   * Session Handling within Memcached or CouchDB (and maybe your choice of RBMS, although due to row locking this is not bundled in yet)
   * OAuth 2 based authentication and authorisation with JWKS